alferov/angular-file-saver/readme.md

-Angular-file-saver is an AngularJS service that leverages [FileSaver.js](https://github.com/eligrey/FileSaver.js/) and [Blob.js](https://github.com/eligrey/Blob.js/) to implement the HTML5 W3C saveAs() FileSaver interface in browsers that do not natively support it.
+Angular-file-saver is an AngularJS service that leverages [FileSaver.js](https://github.com/eligrey/FileSaver.js/) and [Blob.js](https://github.com/eligrey/Blob.js/) to implement the HTML5 W3C saveAs() interface in browsers that do not natively support it.

 ## Dependencies
 - [AngularJS](https://github.com/angular/angular.js)